 Here are a few key points on their nutritional needs:

-Ask your Wickenburg, AZ veterinarians for specific advice on your mule’s nutritional needs.
+Ensure to consult your Wickenburg, AZ veterinarians for personalized advice on mule care, particularly regarding your mule’s nutritional requirements.

 Are you looking for a great equine vet?
 Please do not hesitate to reach out to Hassayampa Veterinary Services, serving Wickenburg and the surrounding communities.
 As your Wickenburg, AZ animal hospital, we are here to help!